Article Quick Links:

 - Zendesk triggers are not supported in the latest version of Ada Glass.

-- For clients on Zendesk Agent Workspace, the Zendesk Chat feature of tags is not supported.
+- For clients on Zendesk Agent Workspace — Though tags are supported, the automatic mapping of name, email, and phone variables to ticket fields is not supported.

 - We do support the ability for agent-to-agent transfers.